About click share

 How to increase your click share

 - Remember you need to get impressions before you can get clicks.
-Everything you can do to increase impression share is also useful for increasing click share.
+Everything you can do to increase impression share and absolute top impression share is also useful for increasing click share.
 Learn about how to increase impression share.

 - Remember that multiple Shopping ads from the same advertiser can show at the same time.
 When you have multiple ads showing at the same time, you increase your chance for having any of your ads clicked.
 So, you can increase overall click share by having more than one of your products show.
-Each additional impression raises your chance for a click and thus your click share.
+Each additional impression raises your chance for a click.